Adverse Drug Event (ADE): an injury resulting from the use of a drug 15

 Adverse Drug Event Reporting: systematically documenting when patients experience negative, unintended consequences of medications.
 Includes information on the type and class of drug taken, and other relevant data about the event.

-Best Possible Medication History (BPMH): created by consulting with multiple sources to compile a complete history of all medications the client is actually taking, capturing the name, dose, frequency, and route of administration for each.
+Best Possible Medication History (BPMH): a 'snapshot' of the patient's actual medication use (both prescribed and non-prescribed), which may be different from what is contained in their records, capturing the name, dose, frequency, and route of administration for each.
+16

-Medication Reconciliation: the act of acquiring a BPMH using multiple sources (e.g., patients, families, community pharmacists, etc.) prior to prescribing medications at care transitions (e.g., when patients are admitted to hospital)
+Medication Reconciliation: the act of acquiring a best possible medication history using multiple sources (e.g., patients, families, community pharmacists, etc.) prior to prescribing medications at care transitions (e.g., when patients are admitted to hospital) 16

 Frequently Asked Questions